 The outcomes of complaints are monitored to ensure that lessons are learned, and service provision can be improved as a result.
-The Chief Executive has responsibility for monitoring and reviewing all complaints that relate to the service (including informal complaints).
+The Head of Children's Services has responsibility for monitoring and reviewing all complaints that relate to the service (including informal complaints).
 They are also required to assess the outcomes of the complaint to determine whether any changes in policies, procedures or working practices are appropriate.